cncf/tag-runtime/wgs/cnai/onboarding/index.md

 * Set a tentative target date and deliverables.
 * Gather critical mass (Some things could be done solo)
 * Execute (hopefully with critical mass).
-* Share the outcome (community, kubecon, other conferences, etc)
+* Share the outcome (community, Kubecon, other conferences, etc)

 As a group we are trying to converge into a roadmap to produce useful artifacts for the community.
 Here is a proposal on roadmap/approach: